LukeIreland1/trump-tweet-semantics/docs/report.md

 This project focuses on comparison of Sentiment Analysis algorithms and various other forms of Natural Language Processing(NLP), with a chosen dataset of Donald Trump's tweets.

-Semantic Analysis is classifying text into various classifications.
+Sentiment Analysis is classifying text into various classifications.
 In this case, it is into 3 classes: negative, neutral and positive.
 Natural Language Processing is the subfield of linguistics and computer science that looks at how computers process and analyze speech and text.
+Sentiment Analysis is a form of NLP.

 Analysis methods include:
 - Frequency Distribution